Back to All Events

 Focus: A range of speakers + Exploration Licences and Mining Leases in and around Drake, Ewingar, Tabulam and surrounding areas.
 Light refreshments and community Q&A included.

-Dorrigo Showground Luncheon Pavilion – Waterfall Way, Dorrigo
+Tuesday 29 July - Dorrigo Showground Pavilion – Waterfall Way, Dorrigo

 1:00 PM – 4:00 PM